inko-lang/website/source/manual/style-guide.html.md

 ```

 Inko will parse both examples the same way, but the second example saves us from
-having to wrap the expression in parenthesis.
+having to wrap the expression in parentheses.

 ## Keyword arguments